friends-of-presta/security-advisories/_posts/2024-04-25-flashsales.md

 Due to a predictable hardcoded token, the method `FsModel::getFlashSales()` has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

-Be warned that this module still suffer of a predictible token that you should update on each installation.
+Be warned that this module still suffer of a predictable token that you should update on each installation.

 ## CVSS base metrics